About Lieutenant Governor Cyrus Habib

-Lieutenant Governor Habib serves on the boards of a number of nonprofit organizations, including the historic 5th Avenue Theatre.
-Since 2013 Lieutenant Governor Habib has served as a Professor and Distinguished Lawmaker in Residence at Seattle University Law School and currently teaches courses on legislative procedure and intellectual property rights.
-A practicing Catholic, Lieutenant Governor Habib attends St. James Cathedral in Seattle, Washington.
+Lieutenant Governor Habib serves on the boards of a number of civic and nonprofit organizations, including the historic 5th Avenue Theatre.
+He is also a member of the Council on Foreign Relations.
+Since 2013 Lieutenant Governor Habib has served as a Professor and Distinguished Lawmaker in Residence at Seattle University Law School and teaches courses on legislative procedure and intellectual property.
+A practicing Catholic, Lieutenant Governor Habib attends St. James Cathedral in Seattle.